 Little by little, I stitched the most meaningful ideas together into a lively tribute to our urban parks that I felt children could understand and appreciate.
-Then I set out to learn the history of our urban parks.
+Then I set out to learn the history of our parks.
 What inspiring discoveries I made!

 A PARK CONNECTS US is simple and sweet, but the journey for me was profound.
 We owe a debt of gratitude to the leaders and workers, one hundred and fifty years ago and more, who labored with love and vision to create these special sanctuaries and strove to ensure that our parks would be, forever and always, shared.